 - BCG Attorney Search Law Firm Rankings

 Legal recruiters typically work with legal employers to help them find legal talent.
-A legal recruiter will have relationships with firms in given markets and will go out into the market, and whether through advertising, cold calling, or drawing on its network of existing candidates, will find people for various positions legal employers are advertising.
+A legal recruiter also has relationships with firms in given markets.
+They will reach out to the market to find suitable jobs.
+This could be through advertising, cold calling, or drawing on its network of existing candidates.
+They will find people for various positions legal employers are advertising.

-One of the things that people do not like about using legal recruiters is the sense of control they often give up in their job search.
-A legal recruiter will typically do the initial interactions with legal employers, and many people believe that this is something they would be better off doing themselves.
+Many active job seekers do not like using legal recruiters because they sense a lack of control in their job search.
+Typically, a legal recruiter will do the initial interactions with legal employers.
+Unfortunately, many people wrongly believe this is something they would be better off doing themselves.

-Many legal recruiters also operate independently and do not have access to the entire job market, which means they may only work with a few legal employers at one time.
+- Limited scope: Many legal recruiters operate independently and lack access to the entire job market.
+Therefore, they may only work with a few legal employers at one time.
 This restriction can limit your success when you do your job search through a recruiter.

-Legal recruiters also charge employers fees when they hire candidates through them.
-Many job seekers believe that if they come with a cost associated with interviewing and hiring them, they are less likely to get hired.
+- Fees: Legal recruiters charge employers fees when they hire candidates through them.
+Many job seekers believe they are less likely to get hired if they come with a cost associated with interviewing and hiring them.

-Finally, the quality of legal recruiters (like any middleman) can vary tremendously.
+- Quality: The quality of legal recruiters (like any middleman) can vary tremendously.
 Some are very good at their work, and others are quite weak.
-The bad actors in the profession have given the good actors a taint they may need to overcome.
-For example, the bad actors have a reputation for gamesmanship and sometimes even dishonesty.
+Unfortunately, the bad actors in the profession taint the reputation of the good actors—a taint they must overcome.
+For example, bad actors have a reputation for deceit and sometimes even dishonesty.

-While legal recruiters charge employers fees, these fees are often a tiny percentage of the amount of money that a legal employer stands to earn from you and, in that regard, is insignificant compared to the return you represent for the legal employer.
-Moreover, most legal recruiters will only receive their fee six months to a year after you start working at a legal employer.
-This waiting period means there is little risk for most legal employers hiring you because they owe nothing if you do not work out.
+It's good to note that most legal recruiters only receive their fee six months to a year after you start working at a legal employer.
+This waiting period reduces the risk for most legal employers hiring you.
+They owe nothing if you do not work out.

-Legal recruiters are typically strong advocates for their candidates and can get the eyes and ears of hiring personnel more quickly and easily than you might on your own.
-They ensure your materials get looked at and do not slip through the cracks.
+Also, they ensure your application is solid and well-prepared and that nothing slips through the cracks.
 They will position you like you are the one best suited for the position.
-Moreover, most legal recruiters say positive things about you to hiring personnel that you would not be able to report on your own.
+Moreover, most legal recruiters are your advocates.
+They say positive things about you to hiring personnel that would be impossible otherwise.
 If you did, you might look like you were tooting your own horn too much.